MPFBench: A Large Scale Dataset for SciML of Multi-Phase-Flows: Droplet and Bubble Dynamics: Multi-phase flow (MPF) Bench

 \subsection{Evaluation Metrics and Test Dataset Analysis}

 We assess the performance of the trained neural operators and foundation models using two primary metrics: Mean Squared Error (MSE) and relative $L_2$ error.
 Our models are trained on a random selection of 1000 samples from the bubble dataset.
-To manage the transient nature of the data, we employ sequence-to-sequence and sequence-to-field mappings, where the solution fields at various time steps are concatenated and fed sequentially as input into the models.
-We skip every 4 timesteps to have more dynamics in the dataset bringing down the total number of timesteps to 25.
-The models are evaluated on six distinct test subsets ($S1$ through $S6$) as outlined below:
+To model the transient nature of the data, we employ sequence-to-sequence and sequence-to-field mappings, where the solution fields at various time steps are concatenated and fed sequentially as input into the models.

-\begin{itemize}[itemsep=0pt,left=0pt] \item \textbf{Sequence-to-field:} We set up 3 different inputs for subsets $S1$, $S2$, and $S3$.
-We input the solution at timestep $t1$, sequences $t1$ to $t3$, and sequences $t1$ to $t5$.
-The output solution for $S1$, $S2$, and $S3$ is the corresponding next time snapshot for each subset.
+The dataset consists of 100 temporal snapshots of bubble dynamics.
+However, to capture stronger temporal variations, we choose every fourth-time step, thereby reducing our time series to 25 snapshots for each case.
+For instance, $t3$ in our evaluation aligns with the 12th time step in the original 100-snapshot dataset.
+This approach ensures the input sequences contain larger changes in the bubble’s shape and velocity fields, thereby increasing the learning challenge for the machine learning models.
+By skipping every fourth timesteps, we ensure the models learn from substantial temporal variations rather than minor changes, ultimately making the learning problem more challenging for capturing multi-phase flow dynamics.